September 2020 Update

-The holidays are just around the corner, and Shopify app developers need to be ready.
-The busiest shopping days of the year are no time to experience a failure with your app — you need to be prepared to handle the influx of orders and updates to customers, products, and more.
+Believe it or not, the holidays are just around the corner, and Shopify app developers need to be ready.
+The busiest shopping days of the year are no time to experience a failure or downtime with your app—you need to be prepared to handle the influx of orders and updates to customers, products, and more.

-Many Shopify developers make use of webhooks — messages that Shopify sends when something happens inside of Shopify.
-Webhooks are an efficient way to track changes in the ecommerce platform, and there’s no need to poll Shopify for changes — applications are notified via a push message when something happens in Shopify.
+Many Shopify developers make use of webhooks: messages that Shopify sends when something happens inside of Shopify.
+Shopify webhooks are an efficient way to track changes in the ecommerce platform, and there’s no need to poll Shopify for changes—applications are notified via a push message when something happens in Shopify.

 Until you start receiving webhooks at scale, you can't anticipate how many of them will be sent, and when.
-When we first launched our backup app, Rewind, we were surprised to see webhooks were being sent every day at midnight for a large number of stores.
+When we first launched our app Rewind, we were surprised to see webhooks were being sent every day at midnight for a large number of stores.

 After talking to customers, we learned that these webhooks were sent when third-party systems synced Shopify data.
 For example, an inventory system that syncs daily can cause your app to be flooded by thousands or tens of thousands of webhooks, with absolutely no warning.